ropensci/roweb3/content/blog/2020-10-13-covidpreprints/index.md

 ### Conclusion

-This project illustrates what can be achieved when different communities focused on various aspects of Open Science intercept: preLights came up with the original idea and maintains the website content, rOpenSci provided packages to perform otherwise difficult and menial tasks in just a couple of code lines, and finally eLife brought all these people together.
+This project illustrates what can be achieved when different communities focused on various aspects of Open Science intersect: preLights came up with the original idea and maintains the website content, rOpenSci provided packages to perform otherwise difficult and menial tasks in just a couple of code lines, and finally eLife brought all these people together.
 We are truly amazed at how much was accomplished in a very short amount of time due to the great complementarity of skills of people from the different communities!